zsxsoft-deprecated/mhtml-parser/readme.md

 A MHTML(.mht) file parser.

-*Only tested in .mht converted by Word 2016.
-Didn't convert base64 to buffer yet.*
+*Only tested in .mht converted by Word 2016.*

 ## Installion
 ```bash